DrTol/pressure_loss_calculator-Matlab/README.md

 # References

 - Sanks RL.
 Flow in conduits.
 In: Sanks RL, Tchobanoglous G, Bosserman BE, Jones GM, editors.
 Pumping station design.
 Boston, USA: Butterworth-Heinemann; 1998. p.
 33-39.
 - Clamond D. Efficient resolution of the colebrook equation.
-Industrial & Engineering Chemistry Research 2009;48:3665-3671
+Industrial & Engineering Chemistry Research 2009;48: p.
+3665-3671.
+- Diskin MH.
+The limits of applicability of the Hazen-Williams formula.
+La Houille Blanche 1960;6: p.
+720-726.
+- Liou CP.
+Limitations and proper use of the Hazen-Williams equation.
+Journal of Hydraulic Engineering 1998; 124(9): p.
+951-954.
+- Colebrook CF. & White CM.
+Experiments with fluid friction in roughened pipes.
+Proceedings of the Royal Society A - Mathematical, Physical & Engineering Sciences 1937; p.
+367-381.
+- Asker M.,Turgut OE., & Coban MT.
+A review of non iterative friction factor correlations for the calculation of pressure drop in pipes.
+Bitlis Eren Univ J Sci & Technol 2014; 4(1): 8 p.